 Indigenous culture, connection, and wellness.

 At a time in my young life, I wanted the lodge, I wanted ceremony, because then later on in my life I got a Pipe, I got songs, I got rights and privileges to do lodge, rights and privileges to help people.
 And today we have what we do here today, this gathering we have here today.
 We have our own way of healing our own People.
-Not only our own people, but also Western People.”
+Not only our own People, but also Western People.”

 - Pat Daigneault